jasonCK15/PCB-Control-Board-v1.1/README.md

 ![image](https://github.com/jasonCK15/PCB-Control-Board-v1.1/assets/86227836/a2a99f98-b9f9-46a3-ae95-649aaaac19d1)

-**Reminder: As the previous testing, it is found that the C13 capacitance has to be 0.2uF for normal operation.
-The reason is that the charge-pump cannot be reached to the 5V voltage when it is using the higher capacitance in the C13(cfly) capacitor.**
+***Reminder: As the previous testing, it is found that the C13 capacitance has to be 0.2uF for normal operation.
+The reason is that the charge-pump cannot be reached to the 5V voltage when it is using the higher capacitance in the C13(cfly) capacitor.***

+### op-amp signal